1. Development workflow

 9. App modes

-The application has 2 modes: connected and simulated.
-The connected option gets actual data from Ambient Weather API to obtain current information, and also gets data from Mateomatics API to load the forecast.
+Mateomatics API to load the forecast.
 Nota that both require an API.
 On the other hand, the simulated mode loads sample data from a JSON file and simulates changes with timers.
-White the first mode does show how to consume an actual service, the other provides a safe playground to test the application.
+While the first mode does show how to consume an actual service, the other provides a safe playground to test the application.

 10. AOT